1776 (film): Historical accuracy

 The formula John Adams gives Abigail for making saltpeter—"By treating sodium nitrate with potassium chloride, of course!"—refers to various chemicals by their modern names, instead of the names used in the 1770s.
 A more historically accurate version might be "treating soda niter with potash."
-More accurate still would have been a detailed description of the process, involving ingredients such as manure or bat guano, but that probably would have been too long, and repulsive to audiences.

 Abigail's request for pins in exchange is not frivolous.
 Electroplating had not been invented yet: The common pin was subject to rusting and breakage, and so required replacement.
 At the time, pins were necessary for a wide range of crafts, creating garments and headgear (including wigs), making lace, ribbon and other trimmings and textiles.
 They also served the roles now played by paperclips and staples.
 Women used them as closures or to anchor pieces of clothing.
 (Hooks and eyes existed, but like so many manufactured goods, they had to be imported.
 The hook-and-eye industry was not established in the United States until the early 19th century.)
 The real Abigail, if dressed as in this scene in the film, would have supported the front lacing of her gown by using pins to fasten the fabric to the stiffened bodice beneath.

 Reception

+Vincent Canby of The New York Times observed, "The music is resolutely unmemorable.
+The lyrics sound as if they'd been written by someone high on root beer, and the book is familiar history—compressed here, stretched there—that has been gagged up and paced to Broadway's not-inspiring standards.
+Yet Peter H. Hunt's screen version of 1776 ... insists on being so entertaining and, at times, even moving, that you might as well stop resisting it.
+This reaction, I suspect, represents a clear triumph of emotional associations over material ...
+[It] is far from being a landmark of musical cinema, but it is the first film in my memory that comes close to treating seriously a magnificent chapter in the American history."

+More enthusiastic was Wanda Hale of the New York Daily News, who called it "at once an amusing and stirring record of fiery debates, stalemates and compromises of the Second Continental Congress trying to break colonial allegiance to the Crown before the revolution."

+Writing from New York, Frances Taylor of Newark, New Jersey's Star-Ledger paper called it "the perfect movie for every one, no exceptions of any kind for any reason.
+You'll have to stand in line but you'll be glad you did and you'll want to see 1776 again, it's that great."